 - 8.28 Officials shall not perform their duties in matters with an existing or potential conflict of interest.
 Should a conflict of interest, or the appearance of a conflict of interest, arise, or if there is a danger of such conflict arising, the individual concerned must refrain from taking any further part in the handling of the matter.
-If it is unclear whether such a conflict of interest exists in any given situation, the matter may be submitted to the EDC for a ruling. - 8.29 If an objection is made concerning an existing or potential conflict of interest of an Official, it shall be reported immediately to the EDC for appropriate measures. - 8.30 If an Official neglects to declare a situation of a potential conflict of interest, the FIDE President or the FIDE Management Board may refer the matter to the EDC. - 8.31 No member of the FIDE Management Board and FIDE Council, or a member of his immediate family, may profit financially from organizing or directing a national tournament or activity organized or co-organized by FIDE, or from any business activity of FIDE, unless the personal interest is properly disclosed and approved in advance by the FIDE President or FIDE Council; such restriction applies during the Board or Council members' tenure and for two years thereafter, with respect to actions taken during his or her tenure on the Board or Council.
-This provision does not apply if the bid, and all relevant financial arrangements, were finalized before the member was elected to the Board or Council, and are not changed to his advantage during his tenure. - 8.32 No Board or Council member may participate in consideration of bids for any event or for any expenditure of FIDE funds if he or his immediate family member has any office or other interest in any entity offering a bid.
+If it is unclear whether such a conflict of interest exists in any given situation, the matter may be submitted to the FIDE Council (if a FIDE Council member is involved) or to the FIDE President or another FIDE Official nominated by him / her (in other cases) for a ruling. - 8.29 If an objection is made concerning an existing or potential conflict of interest of an Official, it shall be reported immediately to the FIDE Council (if a FIDE Council member is involved) or to the FIDE President or other FIDE Official nominated by him / her (in other cases) for appropriate measures. - 8.30 If an Official neglects to declare a situation of a potential conflict of interest, the FIDE President or the FIDE Management Board may refer the matter to the EDC. - 8.31 No member of the FIDE Management Board and FIDE Council, or a member of his immediate family, may profit financially from organizing or directing a national tournament or activity organized or co-organized by FIDE, or from any business activity of FIDE, unless the personal interest is properly disclosed and approved in advance by the FIDE President or FIDE Council; such restriction applies during the Board or Council members' tenure and for two years thereafter, with respect to actions taken during his/her tenure on the Board or Council.
+This provision does not apply if the bid, and all relevant financial arrangements, were finalized before the member was elected to the Board or Council, and are not changed to his/her advantage during his/her tenure. - 8.32 No Board or Council member may participate in consideration of bids for any event or for any expenditure of FIDE funds if he/she or his/her immediate family member has any office or other interest in any entity offering a bid.
 He is required to inform the Board or Council whenever there is a conflict of interest.
-However, the Board or Council member may provide information on behalf of such a bid, provided that his opportunity to provide information is the same as for those involved in other bids.
+However, the Board or Council member may provide information on behalf of such a bid, provided that his/her opportunity to provide information is the same as for those involved in other bids.
 The Board or Council member with a potential conflict of interest may not make or second motions, enter into debate or discussion in the capacity of a Board or Council member, or vote on the bids or on any issue reasonably related to the bid consideration.
-If consideration of the bid involves sensitive matters that require a closed session, a Board or Council member who has a potential conflict of interest may not attend the portion of the closed session involving that bid, unless all parties representing competing bids are permitted to attend. - 8.33 Any Board or Council member who believes that he or another Board or Council member may have a conflict of interest on any matter is expected to inform immediately all members of the Board or Council, as the case may be.
+If consideration of the bid involves sensitive matters that require a closed session, a Board or Council member who has a potential conflict of interest may not attend the portion of the closed session involving that bid, unless all parties representing competing bids are permitted to attend.

+8.33 Any Board or Council member who believes that he or another Board or Council member may have a conflict of interest on any matter is expected to inform immediately all members of the Board or Council, as the case may be.